A mix of people lived here, from the Celts to the Romans and the Lombards. Reasons enough to have earned a place on the Unesco World Heritage List.

 THE EMPEROR JULIUS CAESAR

 Nobody less than the Roman Emperor Julius Caesar, turned this small Celtic village around 50 B.C. into a strategic settlement of his legions when the Romans were increasingly moving towards Northern and Eastern Europe to conquer new lands.
 He named the town after himself by calling it "Forum Julii".
-This means "square, market of Julius".
-Funny detail is that centuries later, none other than Charlemagne decided to use the word "Forum Julii" for the entire region ... yes indeed Friuli is a corruption of this name.
+This means "square, the market of Julius".
+Funny detail is that centuries later, none other than Charlemagne decided to use the word "Forum Julii" for the entire region ... yes indeed Forum Julii gave rise to the region's name Friuli.
 Charlemagne gave the village the name "Civitas Austrea" or "city in the East" which eventually became Cividale.

 THE FIRST LOMBARDS IN ITALY